Kexitor/local_news_agent/README.md

 # Fully Local News Agent

-This is a simple fully local news agent, which using [crawl4ai](https://github.com/unclecode/crawl4ai) and [pydantic-ai](https://github.com/pydantic/pydantic-ai) for getting page content and summarizing retrieved news.
+This is a simple fully local news agent that uses [crawl4ai](https://github.com/unclecode/crawl4ai) and [pydantic-ai](https://github.com/pydantic/pydantic-ai) for getting page content and summarizing retrieved news.
 No external APIs are used—only a local LLM.

 ## 🚀 Quick Start